-- 94% of the world does NOT speak English as its main language! - 1 in 5 UK companies say they are losing business because of a lack of language skills. - 74% of employers in the UK prioritise applicants who have language skills when recruiting for jobs. - People who speak languages earn on average 20% more than people who do not. - French is one of the most sought-after languages after English: French is the official language (alongside English) of many international organisations. - Many universities offer the chance to study a language alongside virtually any other course, giving you the chance to study abroad and broaden your horizons. - Some of the best universities will not consider applications from students who do not have a Modern Foreign Language GCSE as part of the English Baccalaureate.
+- 94% of the world does NOT speak English as its main language! - 1 in 5 UK companies say they are losing business because of a lack of language skills. - 74% of employers in the UK prioritise applicants who have language skills when recruiting for jobs. - People who speak languages earn on average 20% more than people who do not. - Many universities offer the chance to study a language alongside virtually any other course, giving you the chance to study abroad and broaden your horizons. - Some of the best universities will not consider applications from students who do not have a Modern Foreign Language GCSE as part of the English Baccalaureate. - French is the official language of 15 countries and several French overseas territories. - There are 76 million native speakers of French worldwide that you will be able to communicate with a French GCSE.